 Development of good practice in serving disabled people has been patchy.
 For instance, despite 1999 NHS executive targets for all front line NHS staff to receive disability awareness training, a 2003 survey of PCTs found that 90% of PCTs had no compulsory disability awareness training; 50% had had no training at all or did not know whether they had any; and only 50% had consulted disabled people about the services they provide.
-(Champion 2003 Fair Treatment.
-London: Leonard Cheshire)
+Champion 2003 "Fair Treatment".(Ref 4)

-It has not been possible to obtain a conclusive answer as to the level of training undertaken by PCT staff within Kensington and Chelsea.
+All new staff within the PCT attend 'Breaking Down the Barriers' training as a part of Induction training, with a one hour slot on the DDA.
+Presently this is only offered to PCT staff but it is intended that this would be offered to GP practices in the future.
 The experience of disabled people within Kensington and Chelsea, however, shows that the attitudes and awareness of front-line staff within Health services can be discriminatory and can create barriers to an inclusive environment.
 From a survey of ADKC members, the positive attitude of staff was seen to be nearly as important as physical access and information, in aiding people's independence.